solvers-camp/.github/README.md

   Issues and pull requests with labels like "state: accepted" or "state: in-progress" are exempt from being marked as stale.
   This helps maintainers manage and prioritize active and inactive items in the repository.

+## Workflow : 6
+  ## check-unused-imports.yml
+  To trigger this workflow, you need to create a pull request that targets one of the specified branches (current, sagitta).
+  It performs code analysis using Pylint to check for unused imports in Python files.
+  If there are any unused imports detected.It will likely fail the workflow run, indicating that the pull request contains unused imports that need to be addressed before merging.

+## Workflow : 8
+  ## label-backport.yml
+  This workflow is designed to listen for comments on issues or pull requests.
+  If a comment contains the command "@mergifyio backport" (in any case variation), it automatically adds a "backport" label to that issue or pull request.

+## Workflow : 9
+  ## lint-j2.yml
+  To trigger this workflow, you need to create a pull request that targets one of the specified branches (current, crux, equuleus).
+  J2Lint is a linter for Jinja2 templates.
+  It runs the J2Lint tool to lint Jinja2 files located in the $GITHUB_WORKSPACE/data directory.